 - Add the melted butter into the oreo cookie crumbs and pulse a couple of times until the butter is distributed.

-- Dump the cookie crumbs into a 9-inch springform pan.
-Press the crumbs down into the bottom of the pan.
+- Dump the cookie crumbs into the prepared pan.
+Press the crumbs evenly into the bottom of the pan.

 - Place the pan into the preheated oven and bake for 10 minutes.
 Remove from the oven and let cool while you work on the cheesecake filling.